-In partnership with Apple Music we have created a series of Playlists so you can listen to our archive of Ivor Novello Award winning songs, film, and television scores.
+We have created a series of playlists on Apple Music so you can listen to Ivor Novello Award winning songs, film, and television scores.

-Each Apple Music Playlist is focused on an award category, charting those works deemed excellent in terms of compositional or songwriting craft by fellow music creators.
-You can explore the most performed song of the year since 1956 (as calculated by PRS for Music), take an audio journey through the craft of songwriting as we chart the Best Songs Musically and Lyrically, and discover some exceptional film and television scores composed by British or Irish composers.
+Each playlist is focused on an award category, charting those works deemed excellent in terms of compositional or songwriting craft by fellow music creators.
+You can discover works from the 2020 nominees, listen to new extraordinary music from the Rising Star nominees 2020, explore the most performed song of the year since 1956 (as calculated by PRS for Music), take an audio journey through the craft of songwriting as we chart the Best Songs Musically and Lyrically, and delve into some exceptional film and television scores composed by British and Irish composers.

 BEST CONTEMPORARY SONG

 The Academy introduced this category in 1984, and each year it is judged by a different panel of Academy invited music creators.

 Specifically acknowledging songs written by British and Irish songwriters, the award for Best Contemporary Song celebrates originality in songwriting, with particular focus on songs that captured the moment or pushed musical boundaries when they were released.